Factsheet: Who qualifies for our support?

 If you are eligible

-If your assessment shows that you have eligible needs, we will help you find care that supports you.
-We will look at support that you already get from a partner, family member or friend, like help going out or cooking.
+If your assessment shows that you have eligible needs, we will help you plan your care and support.
+This will include support that you get from family and friends, like help going out or cooking meals.

-We’ll do a financial assessment to see how much you can afford to pay.
+We’ll do a financial assessment to work out how much you will pay for your care.

 Most people pay some or all of the costs of their care.

-For more information, see our leaflet: What you will need to pay towards the cost of your care and support.
+For more information, see our leaflet What you will need to pay.

 If you are not eligible

-If your assessment shows that you are not eligible for help from us, we’ll write to you to explain why and give you other options.
+If your assessment shows that you are not eligible for help from us, we’ll write to you to explain why.
+We’ll provide you with information relevant to your situation.

-- find out about support and wellbeing services on East Sussex 1Space directory
+- on our directory of care, support and wellbeing services, East Sussex 1Space

-- find community clubs, societies and events on East Sussex Community Information Service (ESCIS)
+- on our listings of community clubs, societies and events, East Sussex Community Information Service (ESCIS)

 Help for people who look after someone (carers)

-If you look after someone, you may be a carer and may be eligible for support.
-The Care Act sets national eligibility criteria for carers.
-You can do an online carer’s assessment or ask us for one.
+If you look after someone, you may be a carer and could be eligible for support.
+You can ask us for a carer's assessment or do an online carer’s assessment

 Young carers